 On the other hand, a lot of transhuman literature is very cyberpunk done far in the future.
 Eclipse Phase, Richar Morgan, and Peter Hamilton are examples.

 So transhuman is post-cyberpunk?
 Makes sense.
-And speaking of Peter Hamilton and Eclipse Phase, the very first thing I thought about while reading through EP was Hamilton's Pandora's Star
+And speaking of Peter Hamilton and Eclipse Phase, the very first thing I thought about while reading through EP was Hamilton's Pandora's Star and Judas Unchained.

 Well, it depends how you're defining post-cyberpunk.